 New Orleans Red Beans and Rice

-- 1 pound(s) cooked ham (sliced, cubed, or shredded), reduced-sodium boneless steak, trimmed of all visible fat and cut into 1/4-inch pieces
+cooked ham (sliced, cubed, or shredded)1 pound(s), reduced-sodium boneless steak, trimmed of all visible fat and cut into 1⁄4-inch pieces

-- 15 1/2 oz canned kidney beans, rinsed and drained
+canned kidney beans15 ½ oz, rinsed and drained

 - Cook the rice according to package directions, omitting any fat.

 - Meanwhile, heat the oil in a large nonstick skillet over medium-high heat.
 Add the onion, bell pepper, and garlic; cook, stirring occasionally, until softened, 3–4 minutes.
 Add the ham and cook, stirring occasionally, until it starts to brown, 4–5 minutes.
 Add the beans and Cajun seasoning; cook, stirring occasionally, until heated through, 1–2 minutes.
 Add the broth and cook until the liquid is almost completely absorbed, about 2 minutes.
 Serve over the rice.
 Yields 1⁄2 cup bean mixture with 1⁄2 cup rice per serving.